samuel-book/stroke_outcome/_sources/intro.md

 * 40% of ischaemic stroke patients have LVO; 80% of which have NIHSS >=6 and say be suitable for thrombectomy.
 This is equivalent to 32% of admitted patients having LVO suitable for thrombectomy.

+#### Thrombolysis meta-analysis (Emberson et al.)

+In Emberson's meta-analysis of thrombolysis trials, 52.6% of all participants had a NIHSS of 11+ (a surrogate for nLVO).

 #### Proportion LVO calculated in these notebooks

 Two of the methods we use here to produce the mRS distributions estimate the proportion of LVO as part of their calculations.

-nLVO baseline (no treatment effect): 33.0% nLVO t=0 treatment with IVT: 38.7%
+nLVO baseline (no treatment effect) calculation: 33.0% nLVO t=0 treatment with IVT calculation: 38.7%

 ## References used in modelling